The first time I opened my Spectrum bill and saw a 30% increase, I was genuinely shocked.

 Prerequisite: Understand How Spectrum Pricing & Customer Service Work

-Before we start, you need some basic information about how Spectrum operates.
+Before you place a call, you need some basic information about how Spectrum operates.

 Like most cable companies, Spectrum uses a tactic called “introductory pricing” to sell internet service.
 This means that the price they advertise is not the actual cost of service — it’s a promotional rate for the first 12 months or so.